outlyerapp/integrations/host/README.md

 == Installation ==

 None required.
-This Integration is installed by default into your account and cannot be removed.
+Just install this integration to see the dashboards in your account.

 == Changelog ==